Well, and good morning to you too!

-But when they stole the pig, I took a guard.
+But when they stole the pig, I stood guard!
 Three of them came in the night.

-The other one got with a shaft.
-And the third one escaped.
+The other one I got with a shaft.
+And the third escaped.

-Our only cow was scrawny, and its milk was just enough for Asia.
+And our only cow was scrawny.
+Its milk was just enough for Asia.

-They enlisted me in the army, and then the war broke out.
+They drafted me into the army, and then the war broke out.

-I wandered around because our village came under Russian rule.
+a rifle.
+I wandered around because our village came under the Russkies.

-When I returned, I did not ask Kathy.
-I thought it was a Russian in play.
+When I returned, I did not ask Kasia.

 She was a small thing when I first saw her.

-But when she looked at me and blinked with her eyes, oh, Lord!
+But when she looked at me and blinked her eyes, oh, Lord!

 No. God did not bless us with other children.

-I am not a kind of mournful man.
-Even when Kathy went to the other side, I did not shed a tear.
+I am not weepy.
+Even when Kasia went to the other side, I did not shed a tear.

 Only once.
 When I came back from prison and saw that Asia was gone.

-In scarcity time, it was hard for anybody.
+In those times of scarcity, it was hard for everybody.

 Some of them even begged us to take them to the Germans.

-Because of the conditions they were in, they did not care.
+Because of the condition they were in; ... they did not care.

 Of course, not everyone.
-So with those ones, we were harsh.
+But with those ones, we were harsh.

-That one in the field and these three near the lake were weak as kittens.
+That one in the field and the three near the lake were weak as kittens.

-The same was with the two in the grove.
-So the German gendarmes killed them right away.
+The same with the two in the grove.
+So, the German gendarmes killed them right away.

-The one, who tried to resist, was sent somewhere with a group of some others.
+The strong one was sent somewhere with some others.
+Maybe he survived.

-It was in prison when they organized a course for those with small sentences I learned to read and write a bit.
+It was in prison, when there was a course for those with shorter times to serve, that I learned a little about reading and writing.

-No. The young Kobielak was not sentenced because he was already dead.
+No. Young Kobielak was not sentenced because he was

 I stabbed him myself.

-When they found his body near the forest, it was said that the Jews killed him and fled to the partisans.
-And I was silent.
+When they found his body near the forest, the gossip was that the Jews had killed him and fled to the partisans.
+And I kept quiet.

 What?
-That it was terrible?
-Good Lord!
+That's terrible?
+Sweet Jesus!
 Life was terrible!

-Only Asia was a sunbeam warming Kathy and my hearts.
+However, Asia was a sunbeam warming Kasia's heart and mine.

-When Kathy told me some relatives came and took Asia, I saw that it had broken her heart.
+When Kasia told me some relatives came and took Asia, I saw that it had broken her heart.
 Mine too.
-I guess.

-Only on her deathbed, Kathy told me that she found Asia in a pigsty.
-Totally naked.
+Only on her deathbed did Kasia tell me that she found

-Probably, a Jewish woman had left her there.
-Because the day before was a roundup in our area with gendarmes and policemen.
+Probably, a Jewish woman had left her there since the day before there was a roundup in the area with gendarmes and policemen.

-She loved Asia more as if she gave birth to her.
-So did I. I think.
+She loved Asia more than if she gave birth to her.
+I did, too.
+I think.